strange8969/Student-Management-System/README.md

 4. The repository layer interacts with the MySQL database using JPA
 5. Thymeleaf templates render the HTML views with data from the controller

-## API Endpoints

-(If your application has RESTful API endpoints, list them here)

 ## Configuration

 The application can be configured through the `application.properties` file: